Manifold Alignment for Semantically Aligned Style Transfer: Experimental Results

-\textbf{Efficiency.} Comparison of the running time is reported in Table~\ref{Table_Time}.
-The results in Table~\ref{Table_Time} are the average running time of testing $10$ image pairs with the size of $512 \times 512$.
+\textbf{Efficiency.} Running time comparison with artistic style transfer methods is reported in Table~\ref{Table_Time}.
+The results are the average running time of testing $10$ image pairs with the size of $512 \times 512$.
 All the methods are run on a server with an Intel Xeon CPU E5-2620 v4@2.10GHz and a GeForce RTX 2080 Ti GPU.
-As can be seen, due to the iterative optimization used in our method, our algorithm is not as efficient as WCT, AdaIN or LST.
-However, it is faster compared with neural optimization based methods.
-In the future, we will further explore new optimization methods to improve the computational efficiency.
+Our algorithm uses the multi-level setting where style transfer is performed on r41-r21.
+Default settings are used for the compared methods, except for WCT which we have also tested its running time under the r41-r21 setting.
+We can see our algorithm is faster than most of the existing methods.
+It is also more efficient compared with the WCT under the same setting as our method.
+However, it is slightly less efficient than AdaIN and LST.
+There are two reasons for this phenomenon.
+One is that the two methods are single level based methods.
+The second is that our method requires the computation of affinity matrix, which is a bit time consuming.
+But our running time should be sufficient for practical applications.